Working with PowerShell Script Step Output

 Scripts that Output PowerShell Objects

-Some PowerShell Scripts return lists of PowerShell objects from which Decisions can select the properties a user desires.
-An example of this is the below script.
+Some PowerShell Scripts return lists of PowerShell objects from which Decisions can select the user's desired properties.
+The script below is an example of this.
 The sample script can be imported into Decisions.

 Powershell-Sample-Scripts.zip